lexedata/lexedata/docs/tour.rst

 interleaved tabular format, where each column corresponds to a language and each pair of rows to a concept, with preliminary cognate codes.
-We will take you through turning the dataset into CLDF, editing cognate judgements, and exporting the dataset as phylogenetic alignment.
+We will take you through turning the dataset into CLDF, editing cognate judgements, and exporting the dataset as a phylogenetic alignment.

 (To prevent this tutorial from becoming obsolete, our continuous integration testing system ‘follows’ this tutorial when we update the software.
-So if it appears overly verbose or rigid to you at times, it's because it has a secondary function as test case.
+So if it appears overly verbose or rigid to you at times, it is because it has a secondary function as test case.
 This is also the reason we use the command line where we can, even in places where a GUI tool would be handy: Our continuous integration tester cannot use the GUI.) ::